 (1) Form of Motion.
 A chapter 13 debtor may request an order authorizing the debtor to obtain credit or incur debt by filing a motion substantially conforming to the local form (Debtor's Motion to Incur Debt).
-The motion may include a request for approval of any compensation to be paid to the debtor's attorney for services related to the motion if (i) the amount requested does not exceed the applicable amount under the Chapter 13 Attorney Fee Guidelines, and (ii) the compensation will be paid directly from the proceeds of the loan and will not diminish the amount distributable to unsecured creditors.

 (2) Notice.
 The court may consider the request without notice to creditors if: